 In connection with agreements for the sale of certain assets, we typically retain liabilities that relate to events occurring prior to its sale, such as tax, environmental, litigation and employment matters.
 We generally indemnify the purchaser in the event that a third party asserts a claim against the purchaser that relates to a liability retained by us.
 These types of indemnification guarantees typically extend for a number of years.
 We are unable to estimate the maximum potential liability for these types of indemnification guarantees as the sale agreements typically do not specify a maximum amount and the amounts are dependent upon the outcome of future contingent events, the nature and the likelihood of which cannot be determined at this time.
-Historically, we have not made any significant indemnification payments under such agreements and no amount has been accrued in the accompanying consolidated financial statements with respect to these indemnification guarantees.
+Historically, we have not made any significant indemnification guarantees.